AFishingAddiction/AFishingAddiction.github.io/_posts/2023-09-26-lure-color-selection-tips-for-successful-bass-fishing.md

 #### Implications for Lure Color Selection

 So, what does this mean for anglers?
-It means that when __choosing lure colors__, it's essential to think beyond the colors as we perceive them in the human world.
+It means that when choosing lure colors, it's essential to think beyond the colors as we perceive them in the human world.
 Instead, focus on creating lures that exploit the contrast and visibility factors that matter most to bass.

 For instance, in stained or murky waters where visibility is limited, lures with bold, high-contrast colors can be highly effective.
 In clear water, where bass can see more subtle color variations, natural and realistic patterns may be more appealing.